McCloudS/bazarr-openai-whisperbridge/README.md

 | FORCE_DETECTED_LANGUAGE_TO | 'en' | If detect_language is called from Bazarr's Whisper provider, it will return this language, must be a ISO 639-1 letter code |

 # Caveats/Notes
 * OpenAI's Whisper endpoint can only take 25mb files.
-This attempts to convert the WAV to a more compressed OPUS file to combat that.
+This attempts to convert the WAV to a more compressed Opus codec to combat that.
 You will still run into this issue on large/long files (probably > 90 minutes).
 This issue won't exist on other providers.

 * OpenAI's endpoint does not have a detect language equivalent, so we have to force it to what we want or it will default to return English.